basecom/FixturesPlugin/docs/helpers/sales-channel.md

 ## getProductComparisonSalesChannel

-The `getProductComparisonSalesChannel` method returns the first sales channel of type `Product Comparison` (in admin it is called Product Feed) or null if it does not exists.
+The `getProductComparisonSalesChannel` method returns the first sales channel of type `Product Comparison` (in the admin it is called Product Feed), or null if it does not exist.

 ```php
 <?php